SannatKumar/Python_Coding/Gitpushreadme.md

 git status

-#Add them to your repo stages them for next step
+#Add them to your repo and stages them for next step

 git add .